In this class, we’ll learn how to use the package

 The anscombe data set has eight variables, each with 11 observations.

-to get summary statistics.
+We’ll use dplyr to get summary statistics.
 But before,

 let’s convert the data into a “long” format so that it’s a bit easier to

 work with.
-We’ll use the tidyr
+We’ll use the tidyr function

-.
-The argument cols
+pivot_longer.
+The argument cols selects the

 columns that you want to pivot.
 Since we only have numeric variables, we